Marriage celebrants

 As the celebrant, you can apply for a correction on behalf of the couple within 60 days of the marriage registration.

-If more than two months have passed, or if the couple want to handle the correction, they will need to complete a correct an entry form.
+If more than two months have passed, or if the couple want to handle the correction, they’ll need to complete a different correct an entry form.
+This form is submitted via Service NSW or by post.

 The amendments team will process the request.
-For current processing times, please check our website
+You can view current processing times on the correct an entry page.

 I have ordered the marriage certificate, but the couple has not received it.
-Can I check the status
+How can I check the status

-The certificate is sent by Registered Post and must be signed for upon delivery.
-To avoid delays, double-check the postal address when ordering the certificate for the couple.
+Certificates are sent by Registered Post and must be signed for upon delivery.
+To avoid delays, ensure the postal address is correct when ordering a certificate.

 How do I apply for a shortening of time with the Registry